bokeh/bokeh/README.md

 Static html dump based web plotting examples
 ============================================
- * `$ python glyph1.py` in `examples/glyphs/`.
- * `$ python rects.py` in `examples/plotting/`.
- * open up the generated HTML in a web browser.
+ * Most people will want to look at `examples/plotting/file`, which show using the high-level `bokeh.plotting` interface.
+This contains plotting functions like `scatter()` and `line()` and the like.
+ * Low-level Glyph interface examples are in `examples/glyphs/`.
+These demonstrate the low-level Python object machinery that generates the Javascript objects, which are then transported to the BokehJS front-end.
+ * Running any of the examples will open up your default browser to look at the generated file.
+The output HTML files are completely stand-alone, and contain all of the data and Javascript.
+They can be placed on a web server, and visitors to that web page will get the full interactivity.
+ * In order to generate smaller HTML files that use relative links to the BokehJS sources and CSS, change the calls to `output_file()` and the keyword arguments `js="relative", css="relative"`.

 Server Based Web Plotting Examples
 ==================================

- * execute `$ python runserver.py ` in a terminal, this will start both an internal Redis server and a webserver which will block the terminal
+ * Execute `bokeh-server` in a terminal.
+This will start both an internal Redis server and a webserver which will block the terminal.
+If you have a checkout of Bokeh, be sure to execute the version in your checkout by using the full path.
+If you have Bokeh installed via a binary build, then you should be able to run `bokeh-server` from anywhere.
- * execute `$ python glyph2.py` or `$ python prim.py` in `examples/glyphs/` This will make a few plots.
- * Also try executing `$ python rects.py` in `examples/plotting`
+ * Most of the server-based examples can be found in `examples/plotting/server/`.
+   Also, `examples/glyphs/glyph2.py`, `examples/glyphs/prim.py` both use the
+   plot server.
+Run any of these examples.
+They will make a few plots and store them on the plot server.
- * navigate to `http://localhost:5006/bokeh`.
+ * Navigate to `http://localhost:5006/bokeh`.
 The bokeh client plots to named plot namespaces, called 'documents'.
-You should see a list of documents on this page in an accordion view, clicking on one should load the plots for that document
+Each example creates a new document on the plot server that is named after the example itself.
+You should see a list of documents on this page in an accordion view.
+Clicking on one should load the plots for that document.
- * To do the same plots in an ipython notebook, open up an ipython notebook and run the examples in the `examples/plotting/` or `examples/glyphs`
- * There are also IPython notebooks in both `examples/glyphs` and `examples/plotting`.
+ * To use the plot server from an IPython Notebook, go to `examples/plotting/notebook` and start the IPython Notebook by typing `ipython notebook`.
+Then change the calls to `output_notebook()` into `output_notebook(url="default")`.
+The notebooks will look the same as before, but the plots will all be stored on the plot server and dynamically served up into the output cells.

 Developing Bokeh
 ================